Two-sample Test with Kernel Projected Wasserstein Distance: INTRODUCTION

-There is a strong need for developing non-parametric test for high-dimensional data especially for modern applications.
-A notable contribution is two-sample test based on the Maximum Mean Discrepancy~(MMD) statistic~\citep{Gretton12, Gretton09, Grettonnips12}.
-However, as pointed out in \citep{reddi2014decreasing}, the power of MMD-based tests decreases polynomially with an increasing dimension of target distributions, which indicates it is not suitable for high-dimensional testing well.
-Recent works \citep{wang2020twosample, xie2020sequential} use the idea of dimensionality reduction for handling high-dimensional data, which introduces the projected Wasserstein distance as the test statistic, i.e.., the test statistic works by finding the linear projector such that the distance between projected distributions is maximized.
-However, a linear projector may not serve as an optimal design for maximizing the power of tests.
+There is a strong need for developing non-parametric tests for high-dimensional data, especially for modern applications.
+A notable contribution is the two-sample test based on Maximum Mean Discrepancy~(MMD)~\citep{Gretton09, Gretton12, cheng2021kernelmanifold}.
+Although the power of MMD test with the median choice of kernel bandwidth decays quickly when the dimension of distributions increases~\citep{reddi2014decreasing}, this test with properly chosen bandwidth does not have the curse of dimensionality issue for low-dimensional manifold data as pointed out in \cite{cheng2021kernelmanifold}.
+Unfortunately, the MMD test with optimized bandwidth still does not demonstrate good testing power for the small-sampled case as demonstrated numerically in this paper.
+In addition, recent works \citep{wang2020twosample, xie2020sequential} leverage the idea of dimensionality reduction for dealing with high-dimensional settings, which use the projected Wasserstein distance as the test statistic, i.e., the test statistic works by finding the linear projector such that the distance between projected distributions is maximized.
+However, a linear projector may not serve as an optimal design for maximizing the power of tests as demonstrated numerically in Section~\ref{Sec:experiment}.

-In this paper, we present a new non-parametric two-sample test statistics aiming for high-dimensional setting based on a \emph{kernel projected Wasserstein~(KPW) distance}, with a nonlinear projector based on the reproducing kernel Hilbert space designed to optimize the test power via maximizing the probability distance between the distributions after projection.
-In addition, our contributions include the following: \begin{itemize} \item We develop a computationally efficient algorithm for evaluating the KPW using a representer theorem to reformulate the problem into a finite-dimensional optimization problem and a block coordinate descent optimization algorithm which is guaranteed to find a $\epsilon$-stationary point with complexity $\mathcal{O}\left(\epsilon^{-3}\right)$. \item To quantify the false detection rate, which is essential in setting the detection threshold, we develop non-asymptotic bounds for empirical KPW distance based on the Rademacher complexity and $\epsilon$-net argument. \item We present numerical experiments to validate our theoretical results as well as demonstrate the good performance of our proposed test. \end{itemize}
+In this paper, we present a new non-parametric two-sample test statistic aiming for the high-dimensional setting based on a \emph{kernel projected Wasserstein~(KPW) distance}, with a nonlinear projector based on the reproducing kernel Hilbert space~(RKHS) designed to optimize the test power via maximizing the probability distance between the distributions after projection.
+In addition, our contributions include the following: \begin{itemize} \item We develop a computationally efficient algorithm for evaluating the KPW using a representer theorem to reformulate the problem into a finite-dimensional optimization problem and a block coordinate descent optimization algorithm which is guaranteed to find an $\epsilon$-stationary point with complexity $\mathcal{O}\left(\epsilon^{-3}\right)$. \item To quantify the false detection rate, which is essential in setting the detection threshold, we develop non-asymptotic bounds for empirical KPW distance based on the covering number argument. \item We present numerical experiments to validate our theoretical results as well as demonstrate the competitive performance of our proposed test using both synthetic and real data. \end{itemize}